 Staff has attempted to follow the direction of the County Commission in ensuring, to the greatest practical extent, that the proposed code is content neutral, meaning signs are regulated without regard to the content of their message.
 Signs are protected under the First Amendment "Free Speech" clause of the United States Constitution.
 So-called "content-based" regulations have generally been reviewed by state and federal courts under the "strict scrutiny" judicial standard.
-Strict scrutiny means that the Code must further a compelling governmental interest and must be narrowly tailored to achieve that interest in order to regulate the content of signage.
-Many sign codes throughout the Country that have been determined to be "content-based" have been found to be unconstitutional under that standard.
+Strict scrutiny means that the Code must further a compelling governmental interest and must be narrowly tailored to achieve that interest in order to regulate the content-based" have been found to be unconstitutional under that standard.
 Thus although there is case law in this jurisdiction that has upheld ordinances against First Amendment challenge even though they distinguish between on-premise and off-premise commercial signs, a more conservative content neutral approach is proposed in the hopes of reducing the risk of a successful constitutional challenge.